briansunter/personalsite/content/blog/unsplash.md

 ![Template](/img/unsplash/template.jpg "Template")

 ## Blogs
-I was on a number of blogs on subjects like chinese restaurant syndrome, chinese travel tips, spring rolls vs egg rolls, and on Lumpia.
+I was on a number of blogs on subjects like chinese restaurant syndrome, chinese travel tips, spring rolls vs egg rolls, and on Filipino Lumpia.
 ![Blog](/img/unsplash/blog.jpg "Blog")
 ![China Tips](/img/unsplash/chinatips.jpg "China Tips")
 ![Lumpia](/img/unsplash/lumpia.jpg "Lumpia")
 ![Spring vs Egg Rolls](/img/unsplash/springvsegg.jpg "Spring vs Egg Rolls")

 ## Travel Brochure
-I think my overall favorite was being on a Thai travel brochure for Chiang Mai, which is where I actually cooked the egg rolls.
+I think my overall favorite was being on a Thai travel brochure for Chiang Mai, which is where I actually cooked the spring rolls.
 ![Thailand](/img/unsplash/thailand.jpg "Thailand")

 # Creative Commons
 I'm very happy that so many people found use of my pictures in so many different ways.
-I'm definitely going to look into hosting more pictures on unsplash and seeing where they wind up.
+I'm definitely going to host more pictures on unsplash and seeing where they wind up.